OpenDID-Labs/developer-docs/OpenDID Oracle Job's Data Field Instructions.md

 | `785bc6ee5a0c4feb9c422cdc233c510c`   | DID Document Retrieval Service                     | `China RealDID`        |    API     |

+> [!WARNING]
-> **Note:** If the access method is API, it means that the verification performed by OpenDID Oracle is through calling the APIs provided by the ID System.
+> If the access method is API, it means that the verification performed by OpenDID Oracle is through calling the APIs provided by the ID System.
 If the access method is contract, it means that the verification performed by OpenDID Oracle is through calling the functions of the smart contract provided by the ID System.

 ## Passport XYZ